sarasm93/studio-dancers/README.md

 ---
 ### **Content and design**

 Code from [W3Schools website section about grid view](https://www.w3schools.com/css/css_rwd_grid.asp) has been used in the style.css file to create a grid and make the Studio dancers site responsive.
+Comments have been added in the code to show where the borrowed code is.

+In order to increase the accessibility score for the page I had to add aria-labels to the images at the classes page.
+In order for the syntax to be correct (by adding a role-attribute) I used this [W3SC website](https://www.w3.org/TR/html-aria/#docconformance-naming) to guide me.

 MMMMEEEERRR!!!!!!!!!!!!!!!!!!!!
 Inspiration till iconer i footer fick jag från Love Running project and